robcarver17/pysystemtrade/docs/userguide.md

 - `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument
 - `pandl_for_subsystem`: work out how an instrument has done in isolation

+(Note that [buffered](#buffer) positions are only used at the final portfolio stage; the positions for forecasts and subsystems are not buffered.
+So their trading costs may be a little overstated).

 These classes share some useful arguments (all boolean):

-- `delayfill`: Assume we trade at the next days closing price. defaults to True (more conservative)
+- `delayfill`: Assume we trade at the next days closing price.
+Always defaults to True (more conservative)
-- `roundpositions`: Round positions to nearest instrument block. defaults to False.
+- `roundpositions`: Round positions to nearest instrument block. defaults to True for portfolios and instruments, defaults to False for subsystems.
 Not used in `pandl_for_instrument_forecast`
-- `percentage`: Return the p&l as a percentage of notional capital. defaults to False.
+- `percentage`: Return the p&l as a percentage of notional capital, rather than in cash amounts.
+Defaults to True.

 All p&l methods return an object of type `accountCurve` (for instruments, subsystems and instrument forecasts) or `accountCurveGroup` (for portfolio).
 This inherits from a pandas data frame, so it can be plotted, averaged and so on.
 It also has some special methods.
 To see what they are use the `stats` method: